kabirverchand/kabirverchand.github.io/_pages/publications.md

   Time](https://arxiv.org/abs/2004.12002) (<em>preprint</em>).

 #### Published
-- Chandrasekher, K.A., Lou, M., and Panajady, A. (2024), [Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization](https://arxiv.org/abs/2207.09660), Information and Inference.
+- Chandrasekher, K.A., Lou, M., and Panajady, A. (2024), [Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization](https://arxiv.org/abs/2207.09660), Information and Inference: A Journal of the IMA.
 (Extended abstract at Algorithmic Learning Theory (ALT))

 - Mardia, J., Verchand, K.A., and Wein, Alexander S. (2024), [Low-degree phase transitions for detecting a planted clique in sublinear time](https://arxiv.org/abs/2402.05451), Conference on Learning Theory (COLT).